-This workout is perfect for your upper body (especially your shoulders), your core, and your legs.
+This exercise is great for your upper body, especially your shoulders, core, and legs.

 #2 Push-pull circuit

-Each circuit has two components: A “push” and a “pull”.
-Perform 10 reps of each exercise before moving on to the next set.
+Each circuit has two components.
+A push and a pull.
+Each exercise should be performed 10 times before you move on to the next.

 #4 Standing sled row

-Facing the sled, pull the straps taut with straight arms.
-Slightly bend your knees and maintain a straight spine as you pull the straps in a row movement (similar to how you would on a low-cable row machine).
-Once you complete a row, move back a few steps until the straps are taut and row again.
+Straighten your arms and face the sled.
+As you pull the straps, bend your knees slightly and keep your spine straight (similar to how you would use a low-cable rower).
+After you have completed a row, go back a few steps so that the straps are taut again and then row again.